alemelis/sd-webui-ar/README.md

 ### Configuration

 Aspect ratios can be defined in the `/sd-webui-ar/aspect_ratios.txt` file.
-The file is pre-populated with the most common values
+For example,

 ```
 1:1, 1.0